iTwin/presentation/.changeset/thirty-vans-knock.md

 "@itwin/presentation-hierarchies-react": minor
 ---

-Updated tree nodes to auto-expand when a filter is applied to them.
+Updated `TreeModel` to auto-expand nodes when a filter is applied to them.